 The Audit Committee's responsibilities are described in a written charter adopted by the Board of Directors.
-The Audit Committee primary duties and responsibilities are to serve as an independent and objective party to monitor the Company's financial reporting process and internal control system; appoint and approve the compensation of the Company's independent registered public accounting firm; review and appraise the audit efforts of the Company's independent registered public accounting firm; and provide an open avenue of communications among the independent registered public accounting firm; financial and senior management, and the Board of Directors.
+The Audit Committee primary duties and responsibilities are to serve as an independent and objective party to monitor the Company's financial reporting process and internal control system; appoint and approve the compensation of the Company's independent registered public accounting firm; review and appraise the audit efforts of the Company's independent registered public accounting firm; and provide an open avenue of communications among the independent registered public accounting firm, financial and senior management, and the Board of Directors.
 On January 31, 2022, the Audit Committee appointed WithumSmith+Brown, PC, PCAOB ID: 100 ("Withum") as the Company's independent registered public accounting firm.
-The Company's prior registered public accounting firm Moss Adams, LLP, PCAOB ID: 659 ("Moss Adams") resigned in December 2021.
-All fees and expenses paid to Withum and Moss Adams were approved by the Audit Committee.
+All fees and expenses paid to Withum were approved by the Audit Committee.